 If we are acting for you and your bank/building society in connection with a proposed property transaction, we have a duty to fully reveal to your lender all relevant facts about the purchase and your mortgage.
 This includes any differences between your mortgage application and information we receive during the transaction and any cash back payments or discount schemes that a seller is giving you.

-We are an ancillary insurance intermediary which means we can arrange insurance contracts for our clients.
-We act on your behalf, not on behalf of the insurance company.
 We are not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Law Society.
+The register can be accessed via the Financial Conduct Authority website at www.fsa.gov.uk/register.

 You may terminate your instructions to us in writing at any time.
 If you owe us money for our fees and any Additional Costs (see 5.2 above) we will be entitled to keep your papers and documents until those debts are fully discharged.
 We will send you a bill for our time spent on the matter to date; this includes circumstances where the fees are conditional upon some event and our conditional or contingency fee arrangement with you entitles us to send you a bill.